 The MPO has two established subcommittee or advisory committees.
-A subcommittee of the Technical Committee is the Transportation Alternatives Program (TAP) Committee which meets annually to discuss, rank, and program transportation alternatives projects.
-Another standing committee is the Transit Advisory
+A subcommittee of the Technical Committee is the Transportation Alternatives Program Committee which meets annually to discuss, rank, and program transportation alternatives projects.
+Another standing committee is the Transit Advisory Committee (TAC).

-Committee (TAC).
 This group meets at least twice annually to discuss passenger transportation and human service agency coordination, and to develop the Passenger Transportation Plan (PTP).

-Unless noted otherwise, TAP Committee and TAC meetings are held in the Third Floor Board Room at the INRCOG Center, 229 East Park Avenue, Waterloo, IA 50703.
+Unless noted otherwise, Transportation Alternatives Program Committee and TAC meetings are held in the Third Floor Board Room at the INRCOG Center, 229 East Park Avenue, Waterloo, IA 50703.
 All MPO meetings are open to the public, and the INRCOG Center is an accessible facility.
 Meeting notices are distributed to the public through local media sources and the INRCOG website seven days prior to the meeting.
 The meeting agenda is posted to the outside of the INRCOG Center at least 24 hours prior to the meeting.
-Any person with special communication or accommodation needs (i.e., sight, reading, or language barriers, request for online or phone participation, etc.) can contact the MPO (minimum 48 hours prior to the meeting) and arrangements will be made.
+Any person with sight, reading, or language barriers can contact the MPO (minimum 48 hours prior to the meeting) and arrangements will be made for accommodation.